-All Title I schools have parent-school compacts.
-It is the responsibility of the principal in coordination with the Parent Involvement Coordinator to make sure that all compacts are reviewed and revised annually.
+All Title I schools have Parent-School Compacts.
+It is the responsibility of the principal in coordination with the parent and family engagement coordinator to make sure that all compacts are reviewed and revised annually.

-- The compact includes responsibilities for the school, parent, and students. - The revision date will be clearly marked on each compact. - Each compact contains three signatures and three dates; student, parent, and school representative. - Learning compacts should include grade/content specific outcomes. - Copies of the signed parent compacts are kept on file at the school to be used during parentteacher conferences.
-Several copies of the signed compacts are sent to the Title I Department with the Plans Notebook. - Parents are invited to participate in the review and revision of this document annually.
-All stakeholders are invited to review and comment on the Parent Compact of each school, along with their Parent Involvement Plan.
-The invitation is on the District website and is sent home to ALL parents in Title I schools. - Stakeholder comment is requested on the website and at the meeting.
+- The compact includes responsibilities for the school, parent, and students. - The revision date will be clearly marked on each compact. - Each compact contains three signatures and three dates; student, parent, and school representative. - Learning compacts should include grade/content specific outcomes. - Copies of the signed parent compacts are kept on file at the school to be used during parent-teacher conferences.
+Several copies of the signed compacts are sent to the Title I Department with the plans notebook. - Parents are invited to participate in the review and revision of this document annually.
+All stakeholders are invited to review and comment on the Parent Compact of each school, along with their Parent and Family Engagement Plan.
+The invitation is on the district website and is sent home to ALL parents in Title I schools. - Stakeholder comments are requested on the website and at the meeting.

-After reviewing parent input, the Chattooga County School District will send school-parent compact to the school for the leadership committee to revise on the GaDOE template.
-After that, it will be sent back to Parent Engagement Coordinators for review and will be forwarded to Sandy Camacho for translation.
+After reviewing parent input, the Chattooga County School District will send school-parent compacts to the school for the leadership committee to revise on the GaDOE template.
+After that, it will be sent back to the parent and family engagement coordinators for review and will be forwarded for translation.